Best Diatonic Harmonicas Under $50 2026

 PROS

-• • Brass reed plates offer a warm, responsive feel and tone
+• • Brass reed plates offer excellent responsiveness and projection.

 CONS